08 Nov Peppered Bacon Spices Up 3 Classic Recipes

 This week we are obsessing over our peppered bacon.
-This is a treat in and of itself, but it can bring an extra something to some of your favorite recipes.
-We absolutely love to use and top or wrap our burgers, chicken and shrimp.
+This is a treat in and of itself, bringing an extra something to some of your favorite recipes.
+We absolutely love to use Broadbent Peppered Bacon to top or wrap our burgers, chicken and shrimp with.
 Peppered bacon adds a bit of spice on top of the savory flavor of bacon.
 We are bursting at the seams to share some of our favorites recipes where peppered bacon steals the show.

 Bacon Pepper jack Mac n’ Cheese